mariuspopovici/mycda.blog/README.md

-# My Awesome Jekyll Powered Blog
+# MyCdA.App Blog

-This is the source repository for my **Jekyll** based blog published at https://blog.popovici.net
+This is the source repository the **Jekyll** based blog published at https://blog.mycda.app The purpose of this repository is to host the MyCdA.App end user documentation, FAQs, announcements, posts on aerodynamics etc.

-I started this blog to learn about static page generators such as Jekyll get more proficient with Markdown and Liquid and not the least start keeping a journal of thoughts on topics that I'm passionate about right now such as triathlon, sports performance and technology.

-**Jekyll** is a static site generator that's perfect for GitHub hosted blogs ([Jekyll Repository](https://github.com/jekyll/jekyll))

 I started from a fork of [Jekyll Now](http://www.jekyllnow.com/) and added some additional features such as pagination, a customized dark theme, font awesome icons etc.